PKizzle/dns/cmd/atomdns/handlers/acl/README.md

 ```
 acl {
-    ACTION [QTYPE]...
-[NET]...
+    ACTION [QTYPE|CTX]...
+[NET|VALUE]...
 }
 ```

 - **ACTION** defines the way to deal with DNS queries matched by this rule.
 The default action is _allow_, DNS query not matched by any rules will be allowed to continue.
 The following actions are defined:
   - _allow_ forward the query to the next handler.
   - _block_ stop the query and return a _refused_ response with the extended error (EDE) 'blocked'.
   - _filter_ stop the query and returns _noerror_ response with the extended error (EDE) 'filtered'.
   - _drop_ stop the query and don't send any reply.

-- **QTYPE** is the query type to match for the requests to be allowed or blocked.
+- **QTYPE|CTX** is the query type to match for the requests to be allowed or blocked.
 If **QTYPE** is omitted it matches _all_ types.
+If a **CTX** is used it must be in the format `xxx/yyy`, i.e. two words seperated by a slash.
+The _geoip_ handler for instance writes data under the key `geoip/city`, that can be used here.
+If the key does not return any data it will considered a negative match.

-- **NET** is the source IP address to match for the requests to be allowed or blocked.
+- **NET|VALUE** is the source IP address or value from the context found under the key **CTX** to match for the requests to be allowed or blocked.
 Typical CIDR notation and single IP addresses are supported.
+A **VALUE** can be used if the context key is references previously Again with the _geoip_ handler and using `Cambridge` here you can have access control on a city level.

 # Examples